Top 10 healthcare jobs in demand for 2026 and beyond

 Salary insights: ~$329,080 per year

 Why it is in demand: Advanced imaging is crucial for diagnostics, and skilled radiologists are essential for accurate interpretation.
+With the growing reliance on imaging technologies, qualified professionals often apply for radiologist roles to work in critical diagnostic settings and support accurate clinical decisions.

 Key responsibilities: Analyze X-rays, MRIs, CT scans, and other imaging to diagnose and sometimes treat conditions.